cmeeren/gr-progress/src/gr-progress/README.txt

 * Message to display if shelf is empty
 * Sort books by reading progress, date updated, shelf position, author, title, etc.
 * Number of books to display
-* Show first line of your Goodreads review (intended for quick notes such as "reading this together with Alice" or "recommended by Bob" or whatever else strikes you fancy)
+* Show first line of your Goodreads review (intended for quick notes such as "reading this together with Alice", "recommended by Bob", links to reviews, or whatever else strikes you fancy)
 * Show reading progress bar, progress text (no bar) or don't show progress at all
 * Display time since last update (e.g. "2 days ago")
 * Custom strings for time since last update (e.g. for quick and easy translating, or